Arlo and Janis by Jimmy Johnson for October 21, 2022

 16. Img 4869 original

-Marcia Gibson Premium Member over 1 year ago
+Marcia Gibson Premium Member about 2 years ago

 Kids don’t want something that can’t be put in the dishwasher or microwave.
 And since mom didn’t make memories while using them, why would you expect her kids to?
 It’s stuff, don’t hoard it just because.
 Good job Janice, throw it out so your kids don’t need to when you are dead.